Sultan in Suffolk

 One can only assume that he shared what he had learned and had experienced with his father when he returned to Salalah.
 This, after all, was something that his father, precipitated onto his throne at the age of twenty one, had not benefitted.

-Said bin Taimur had deliberately educated his son, in a manner that had been denied him, then did not set about preparing his son for succession to the throne by further developing his education.
+Said bin Taimur had deliberately educated his son, in a manner that had been denied him, then started to prepare his son for succession to the throne by further developing his education through experience.
+His further experiences were then curtailed and he was in effect confined to accommodation in Salalah.
+This restriction appears to have been compounded by a limit on the visitors that he could receive.
 What was it between father and son that occasioned this ?
 Had Qaboos developed radically different ideas that were at variance with those of his father?
 Was his father following his accustomed pattern of not giving positions of authority to Omanis and extending this even to his son?

 Said bin Taimur’s main pre-occupation at the time was probably the rebellion in Dhofar.
-His simplistic way of dealing with this was similar to the example of Generals Curtis LeMay and Westmoreland in Vietnam; “Bomb them back into the stone age”, “Grab them by the b**** and their hearts and minds will follow”.
+His simplistic way of dealing with this was similar to the example of Generals Curtis LeMay and Westmoreland in Vietnam; “Bomb them back into the stone age, ……… and their hearts and minds will follow”.

 He had seen what benefits came from a democratically administered society whilst he lived in Suffolk.
 His autocratic father did not have his son’s education and experience which would have allowed him to modernise the way in which, through the exercise of absolute power, he ran the country.
 Qaboos’s opinions would have been at variance with his father’s and because of this we are led to believe that his father used his overwhelming authority to control much of what Qaboos did, whom he saw and how much he took part in the government of Muscat and Oman.
 He had a frustrated, energetic young man in the wings whom he sought to contain.